dgerrells/advent-of-code/readme.md

 The application simply wait for input to pick a problem to simulate.
 The problem will return the result based on the input for my account.

 You can change the input files and rerun to process other input.
+You do not need to restart the app to do this.